-I am a second year PhD student in the Oxford-Warwick Statistics Programme (OxWaSP).
+I am a third year PhD student in the Oxford-Warwick Statistics Programme (OxWaSP).
 Currently, I am working under the supervision of Professor Bärbel Finkenstädt Rand on non-stationary and multivariate spectral analysis of time series, with application to circadian biomarkers for cancer chronotherapy and experiments on rodents to detect instances of sleep apnoea.
 Outside of my research interests I am a passionate footballer, a poker player and an electronic music producer.

 Moreover, we are hoping to develop statistical methodologies, in particular novel univariate and multivariate spectral analysis tools that are able to address in real time the non stationary nature of the incoming data as an individual’s circadian timing systems changes over time with the development of the disease and intermittent treatment courses.